- RESPECTING THE PATIENT

 When it comes to advancing cancer research, the problem is not a lack of technology, or good intentions, it is the absence of a model that unifies the nation.
 Taproot is providing the solution that benefits everyone through partnering with patients, clinics, researchers, and businesses to finally collect and share the data that is necessary to advance precision oncology.

-THE NATIONAL CANCER OUTCOME REGISTRY
+THE NATIONAL CANCER OUTCOME TRIAL

 DATA THAT TRANSFORMS